dcernst/dcernst.github.io/teaching/mat411s18/syllabus.md

 </table>
 </center>

-In summary, for each student presentation, I will record one of V, C, or P. In the case of V or C, I will also record one of U, I, S, or E based on the rubric given above.
-The most common pair will likely be C,S.
+In summary, for each student presentation, I will record one of V, C, or P. In the case of V or C, I will also record one of U, I, M, or E based on the rubric given above.
+The most common pair will likely be CM (i.e., students was chosen to present and presentation meets expectations).

 #### Participation